joshwadd/Advanced_Lane_Detection/README.md

             self.right_window.append(right_window)
 ```

-In order to fit these windows to the correct positions in the image, we first take a histogram of pixel count in the lower half of the binary image mask against image col. This should give two peaks in the pixel count
+In order to fit these windows to the correct positions in the image, we first take a histogram of pixel count in the lower half of the binary image mask against image column.
+This should give two peaks in the pixel count

 ### Previous Region Search: